Why Your Fast Workouts Aren’t Turning Into Faster Race Times—and What to Do About It

 1. Training vs. Race Distance

-Short intervals (400 m‑800 m repeats) are designed to improve maximal aerobic speed (MAS) and neuromuscular efficiency.
-A 1 km interval at 5 % faster than race pace works the same muscle fibres that will later carry you through a race, but it does not replicate the aerobic demand of a 10 km or 21 km race.
-Research from the Journal of Sports Sciences shows that while interval training can improve VO₂max by 5‑10 %, the time‑to‑exhaustion at race pace often improves far less, especially if the runner’s aerobic base is not robust enough to sustain the higher intensity for a longer duration.
+Short repeats like 400–800 m work are built to improve maximal aerobic speed (MAS) and neuromuscular efficiency.
+When you nail a 1 km repeat at 5 % faster than goal race pace, you’re firing the same muscle fibres that matter in a 10 km or 21 km effort.
+But here’s the catch: it’s not the same aerobic demand.
+Research in the Journal of Sports Sciences shows interval training can lift VO₂max by 5–10 %, yet time‑to‑exhaustion at race pace often improves far less.
+If your aerobic base isn’t solid enough to hold that intensity for the full distance, you’ll find yourself hitting a wall you didn’t hit in training.

 2. Terrain and Surface Differences